near/bos-web-engine/architecture.md

 This approach enforces isolation between all Components by forcing them to render in their own iframe.
 This constraint can be relaxed on a per-Component basis during transpilation by grouping sets of “trusted” Components together in the same Component tree.
 Trusted Components would not be treated as leaf nodes in the DOM subtree, but instead inlined into the tree prior to being rendered.
 This functionality/optimization could be supported by the current architecture but must be well defined prior to implementation (e.g. if a parent Component renders a trusted child Component, are the children’s Components also trusted?)

 There are likely optimizations to be incorporated into module loading, as the current approach of resolving child Components occurs at render time.
 Caching and eager fetching of Components may be viable options here.

-The current implementation relies on server-side transpilation, but this ultimately should be happening on the client for efficiency and transparency.
-This decision to do this server-side was made to expedite development as there was some friction attempting to add babel transpilation to the outer window app.

 ![component loading](./assets/component-loading-diagram.png)